WHAT IS?

 You are first given an account so you can login and see your order history at any time.

-During the 3rd week of each month, I will request your weekly coffee selections for the upcoming month.
+During the 3rd week of each month, you will receive request for your weekly coffee selections for the upcoming month.

 Then on the 1st day of each month, we process your monthly payment for your selections.